Riceman2000/rust-embedded-course/course/src/01-environment-setup.md

   - `rustup target add thumbv6m-none-eabi`
   - `cargo install flip-link`
   - `sudo apt install gcc`
-  - :exclamation: Ensure you have configured the UDEV rules mentioned [here](https://probe.rs/docs/getting-started/probe-setup/#linux%3A-udev-rules)
+  - 🚨 Ensure you have configured the UDEV rules mentioned [here](https://probe.rs/docs/getting-started/probe-setup/#linux%3A-udev-rules)
 - Run `cargo run`
 - You should see a successful code flash and the print statements from the debug interface being printed to your console